dhamrick/rock_paper_scissors/README.md

 ### Pseduocode
     declare PlayGame function
-    initialize stopPlaying variable to false
+    initialize keepPlaying variable to true
     initialize round to 1
-    while stopPlaying is false
+    while keepPlaying is true
         display message for round
         call playRound
         Exit: if round equals 5, set stopPlayin to true